 With the help of story points, teams can:

 - Estimate issues quickly.
 Estimation relates to already completed backlog items.
 It looks faster than estimating without references.

 - Estimate without making a time commitment.
-If you estimate in hours, you consider precise time commitment and the story points estimation prevents giving an exact commitment.
+If you estimate in hours, you consider the precise time commitment, and the story points estimation is less exact.